realyukii/Blissos-Documentation/Installation/manual-install-on-qemu.md

 if you decided to switch your workflow to this way, consider migrate your android's data by mount qcow2 disk through network block device, please refer to [this post](https://unix.stackexchange.com/questions/268460/how-to-mount-qcow2-image) for HOWTO, but keep in mind sometimes migrating process will not work as expected and can cause boot loop, so please proceed with caution!

+# Note
+I don't know how to setup A/B partition scheme manually to add seamless system update, so if you want to use A/B partition scheme, I recommend you to use the installer instead of this manual installation.